JeromeUwU/Generative_AI/README.md

 The fine-tuned T5 model was trained for 10 epochs on a GPU P100 on Kaggle and took around 3 hours of training.
 The training dataset is sourced from the Bitext Customer Support LLM Chatbot Training Dataset, which is accessible from Hugging Face https://huggingface.co/datasets/bitext/Bitext-customer-support-llm-chatbot-training-dataset.

-*file will be update with different prompt example*

 ## text-to-speech